stuartellis/dotfiles/README.md

 1. Copy SSH keys to the .ssh directory
 2. Change permissions on SSH key files
 3. Install Web browser on local system
+4. Clone Git repositories for working environments
-4. Build working environments with Vagrant or Docker
+5. Build working environments with Vagrant or Docker

 ## Vim plugins